Mothers' Union

 With timely help, many can escape from their abusive situation, rebuild their confidence and live in safety.

-3. Use the resources and particularly the worship and prayers.
-The Episcopal church has a representation on this resource.
-Remember the 16 days of Activism on Violence Against Women (25th November – 8th December each year).
+The resources page of this website is well worth a look.
+Some of our branches hold events during the 16 days of Activism on Violence Against Women (25th November – 8th December each year).

 Central Website